Christmas is an anniversary, a reminder of what Christ's birth was. But Christmas is an event that is repeated even today and challenges each of us.

 In preparation for this event we propose a reflection by Don Zeno of 23 December 1966.

-“To prepare for Christmas we need to think about the co-responsibility we have, each of us - young people included - of the evils that are in the world and that are against the will of God, against the law of God.
+“To prepare for Christmas we need to think about the co-responsibility we have, each of us - including young people - of the evils that are in the world and that are against the will of God, against the law of God.

 For example: misery in the world is against the law of God.
 It is not true that there is by the will of God, because God is against these things.
 It is not true that we are born poor and we are born rich, lucky and unfortunate: we are born men, we are all born naked.
 So nature speaks, nature has a precise law: if we are born naked and if we have to dress, or we all dress or nobody.